 At Nostalgic Media, we specialize in digitizing old, obscure and obsolete film negatives.
 There were hundreds of different film types and formats from the last 120 years; we scan nearly all of them.

 Customers often ask if their old Kodak camera has any serious value.
-Consider that Eastman Kodak followed the razor/razor blade business model; millions of cameras were sold near cost--or below cost--so Kodak could sell more film.
+Consider that Eastman Kodak followed the razor/razor blade business model; millions of cameras were sold near cost--or below cost--so Kodak could sell more rolls of film.
 The big profits were made in manufacturing film and photo processing.
-By the 1920's, Kodak founder George Eastman became the sixth wealthiest man in America--pretty good for a guy who quit school at the age of 14.
+By the 1920's, Kodak founder George Eastman became the sixth wealthiest man in America--not bad for a guy who quit school at the age of 14.

 What about that old Brownie camera in your attic?
 Odds are, it's only worth a few dollars.
 So put it on a bookshelf and show it off; it's a little bit of history and a conversation piece.

 In 1889, Eastman introduced transparent photographic film to the world.
 This was a major innovation that brought photography to the masses.
 During this year the Kodak name was trademarked.
 These are some of the most popular formats over the past century: